pt9999/fixlang_minilib/README.md

 Minilib is a small library for [FixLang](https://github.com/tttmmmyyyy/fixlang).
 This library is still in alpha stage.

-To use the latest Minilib, the latest Fix program v1.3.0-prealpha (2026-02-08+) is recommended.
+To use the latest Minilib, we recommend using the latest Fix v1.3.0-prealpha (2026-02-08+).
-For older Fix program before v1.3.0, see [Compatibility](#Compatibility) section below.
+For older Fix versions prior to v1.3.0, see the [Compatibility](#Compatibility) section below.

 Currently only Linux (x86_64, aarch64) is supported.
 MacOS is not supported yet.